Northern hawk-owl: Description

-Male northern hawk-owls are generally 36–42.5 cm long and weigh about 300 g.
-Females are slightly bigger with a length of 37.2–44.7 cm and a mass of about 340 g.
-Both male and female have similar wingspans of about 45 cm.
-The northern hawk-owl plumage is relatively dark brown with an off-white spotting pattern on all dorsal parts of the body with the exception of the back of the neck which boasts a black v-shaped pattern.
+Male northern hawk-owls are generally 35–42.5 cm long, and weigh about 300 g.
+Females are slightly bigger with a length of 37.2–44.7 cm and a weight of about 340 g.
+Both male and female have similar wingspans of about 69–82 cm.
+The plumage is relatively dark brown with an off-white spotting pattern on all dorsal parts of the body with the exception of the back of the neck which boasts a black v-shaped pattern.
 The underbelly is generally white or off-white which continues to the toes with brown bands on the breast and stomach.
-It also has a long tail with brown banding.
-The northern hawk-owl has a smokey white face with a black border, a flat head, yellow eyes and a yellow curved beak.
+It also has a long tail with brown banding; the tail feather tips are rounded in adults, and pointed in first-year birds.
+The northern hawk-owl has a white face with a black border, a rounded head, yellow eyes and a curved yellow beak.

+The subspecies vary in size and plumage tone; S. u. ulula has paler underparts with fine bars, while S. u. caparoch is browner below with heavier barring.
+S. u. tianschanica is marginally the largest, and darker above than the other two, but with intermediate barring below.

-The northern hawk-owl has been said to resemble a hawk in appearance and in behavior.
-In North America, its appearance in flight is often considered similar to a Cooper's hawk (Accipiter cooperii).
+The northern hawk-owl resembles a hawk in appearance and in behaviour.
+In North America, its appearance in flight is often considered similar to a Cooper's hawk (Astur cooperii).
 It has been suggested that this may be because the hawk-owl may partially fill an important diurnal niche similar to that of day hunters such as hawks.